DiligentGraphics/DiligentSamples/Tutorials/Tutorial19_RenderPasses/readme.md

 ### Subpasses

 As discussed above, the render pass will have two subpasses.
-The first subpass is G-buffer pass, the second one is the lighting pass:
+The first subpass is the G-buffer pass, the second one is the lighting pass:

 ```cpp